Virtual 24th Arkansas Cancer Summit with the 20th Clearing the Air in Communities of Color Conference

 20th Summit: Dr. Joseph Bates, MD

-ACC Outstanding Partner Award
+ACC Louis Scott Outstanding Partner Award

 Over the years, the Arkansas Cancer Coalition’s member organizations have demonstrated excellence in their commitment to advancing the goals and objectives of the Arkansas Cancer Plan.
 ACC recognizes that it takes a unique level of passion, interest and commitment to embark on a task as arduous as reducing the burden of cancer within the state.